Last Updated on : 2022-08-25 10:24:28download

 OFCA is a compulsory radio certification in Hong Kong.
 Radio frequency and telecommunication products sold in Hong Kong must meet its requirements and apply for certification.

 The mark and approval number shall be displayed on the product.
-Office of the Communications Authority (OFCA) was established on April 1, 2012, which was formerly known as the Office of the Telecommunication Authority.
+The Office of the Communications Authority (OFCA) was established on April 1, 2012, which was formerly known as the Office of the Telecommunication Authority.

 South Korea’s electrical and electronic appliance safety certification system, KC-Mark Certification, is a compulsory safety certification system implemented by the Korea Institute of Technology and Standards (KATS) in accordance with the Electrical Appliance Safety Management Act on January 1, 2000.